olletidblom/Arcane_Underground-MS2/README.md

 ### Code
 In order of apearance:
-- The HTML for the responsive [Navbar](https://getbootstrap.com/docs/5.0/components/navbar/#toggler) was taken from the Bootstrap v5.0 documentation code snippet.
+- The HTML for the responsive [Contact Form](https://getbootstrap.com/docs/4.3/components/forms/) was taken from the Bootstrap v5.0 documentation code snippet.
-- [Carousel](https://getbootstrap.com/docs/5.0/components/carousel/#with-indicators) on Roster page was taken from Bootrap v5.0 documentation code snippet and adjusted to fit for spotify.
-- Nearly everything is built with rows and columns from BootStrap.

 ## Credits
-    All the media on this webpage has leaglly been provided by the company Wood Music.
+    All images of the project has been created by Chat GTP and edited with SIMP by the creator.